Blaxpear/FractalCurve/README.md

 ###### Link All
 This command defines links between all (except between last and first vertex) vertices in the order they were declared.
 Most of the time this command is all you need to achieve what you want.

 This command also defines a link mirroring pattern.
 If the link number (first link is one and so on) is divisible by nx or ny, it will be mirrored along x- or y-axis respectively.
 If the integer nx or ny is negative, the link will be mirrored always when the link number is NOT divisible.
+If the integer is zero, it means never mirror.
 ```
 Link all: nx; ny
 ```
-- nx: x-mirroring pattern
+- nx: (int) x-mirroring pattern
-- ny: y-mirroring pattern
+- ny: (int) y-mirroring pattern

 ###### Comments
 Any row that does not start with a command, is treated as a comment.